el-tegy/pycounts_ja2327072339/README.md

 [![License](https://img.shields.io/github/license/pycounts_ja2327072339/pycounts_ja2327072339)](https://github.com/pycounts_ja2327072339/pycounts_ja2327072339/blob/master/LICENSE)
 ![Coverage Report]("./assets/images/coverage.svg")

-Awesome `pycounts_ja2327072339` is a Python cli/package created with https://github.com/TezRomacH/python-package-template
+Awesome `pycounts_ja2327072339` is a Python cli/package created with https://github.com/TezRomacH/python-package-template that allows you to calculate word counts in a text file!

+On this project, the emphasis was on setting up a bleeding-edge python package architecture that complies with python standards and can be easily industrialised.

 </div>